 "The desire for . . . repeating weapons is almost as old as the history of firearms, and there were numerous attempts to achieve this goal, beginning at least as early as the opening years of the 16th century."
-5
+Harold L. Peterson, ARMS AND ARMOR IN COLONIAL AMERICA 215 (1956).

 The first known repeating firearms were 10-shot matchlock arquebuses invented between 1490 and 1530.
-"The cylinder was manually rotated around a central axis pin[.]"
+"The cylinder was manually rotated around a central axis pin."
+M.L.
+Brown, FIREARMS IN COLONIAL AMERICA: THE IMPACT ON HISTORY AND TECHNOLOGY, 1492-1792, at 50 (1980).
 King Henry VIII (reigned 1509-1547) owned a similar firearm.

 Henry VIII also owned a multi-shot combination weapon called the Holy Water Sprinkler.
-"It is a mace with four separate steel barrels, each 9" long.
-These barrels are formed into a wooden cylinder held with four iron bands, two of which have six spikes each."8 These German-made weapons became known as "Henry VIII's walking staff," because "with it,"
+"It is a mace with four sperate steel barrels, each